art-institute-of-chicago/artic.edu/readMe.md

 - Hop into the vm with `vagrant ssh` and cd into the aic folder in `/home/vagrant/aic`
 - Ensure dependencies are installed with `composer install`
+- You may get an error with mcrypt - Please do the following:
+-- sudo apt-get update
+-- sudo apt-get install mcrypt php7.1-mcrypt
 - Copy `.env.example` as `.env` and update with your local settings (if necessary).
 - Generate your application key: `php artisan key:generate`
 - Migrate the database schema: `php artisan migrate`